chisness/pokercamp/_pages/home.md

 There are two levels:

-**Poker Camp:** Poker strategy, math and probability, decision making, rationality, and an intro to game theory/AI
+**L1 Poker Camp:** Poker strategy, math and probability, decision making, rationality, and an intro to game theory/AI

 Content is available here at [pokercamp.org](https://pokercamp.org)

-**Poker AI Retreat:** Game theory, coding, solving small poker games, the Counterfactual Regret Minimization algorithm, machine learning, and AI
+**L2 Poker AI Retreat:** Game theory, coding, solving small poker games, the Counterfactual Regret Minimization algorithm, machine learning, and AI

 Content is available at [aipokertutorial.com](https://aipokertutorial.com)

 All content is under construction through at least August.